 Another big issue parents should evaluate is the coach or trainers’ experience.

 Does your coach or trainer have experience coaching or playing past high school [& I am not referring to intramural].

 There are so many coaches in America who have only played high school soccer at their highest level.
 Maybe a year at a Junior college and then started coaching youth with not much playing or coaching experience – which is a bad combination.

 I realize that everyone must start gaining experience somewhere and no one is born an expert.

-However, when the above occurs, this is the worst combination.
 We have coaches with little to no real experience who are now teaching the game to others.

 Soccer coaches playing experience does matter